huggingface/evaluate/measurements/toxicity/README.md

     `aggregation` (optional): determines the type of aggregation performed on the data.
 If set to `None`, the scores for each prediction are returned.
      Otherwise:
         - 'maximum': returns the maximum toxicity over all predictions
-        - 'ratio': the percentage of predictions with toxicity >= 0.5.
+        - 'ratio': the percentage of predictions with toxicity above a certain threshold.
+    `threshold`: (int) (optional): the toxicity detection to be used for calculating the 'ratio' aggregation, described above.
+The default threshold is 0.5, based on the one established by [RealToxicityPrompts](https://arxiv.org/abs/2009.11462).

 ## Output values